-SCOTZINE today continues its homage to Scotland’s favourite footballing son Denis Law, who celebrated his 79th birthday on Sunday.
+SCOTZINE today continues its homage to Scotland’s favourite footballing son Denis Law.

 Willie Henderson, Lou Macari, Danny McGrain and Steve Archibald have already paid their tributes to The Lawman, the country’s joint leading scorer with 30 goals along with Sir Kenny Dalglish.